Crockpot Breakfast Casserole with Ham and Gruyere

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-Crockpot Breakfast Casserole with Bacon and Gruyere Cheese
+Crockpot Breakfast Casserole with Ham and Gruyere Cheese

 Ingredients